Jefferson Station (SEPTA): Services

 Jefferson Station is located adjacent to multiple surface bus routes operated by both SEPTA and NJ Transit.
-Additionally, the Philadelphia Greyhound Terminal was located immediately north of the station across Filbert Street.
-On June 26, 2023, however, Greyhound relocated its Philadelphia terminal to 6th and Market.
+Additionally, the Philadelphia Greyhound Terminal is located immediately north of the station across Filbert Street.
+On June 26, 2023, Greyhound closed the terminal building and relocated its Philadelphia services to 6th and Market.
+On May 1, 2026, the Philadelphia Parking Authority reopened the terminal building and Greyhound and other intercity bus services returned to serving that station.

 Station layout

 Stainless steel and large plate-glass windows are a major design element throughout the station's concourse, with large color tile murals depicting the four seasons adorning the walls.
 The upper seating area contains benches facing windows that look down onto the tracks.
 These windows admit light from the street down to track level much like a clerestory, although this natural light only fills a small portion of the station.

 On the track level, Jefferson has two 35 ft wide island platforms and four tracks.
 Each 850 ft platform, long enough for ten railcars, is divided into "A" and "B" sections so that two different Regional Rail trains may utilize the same track at the same time.

 To the west, the tracks have a set of cross-over tracks that allow trains to change tracks before they reach Suburban Station, located about 0.5 mi west at 16th Street and John F. Kennedy Boulevard.
 To the east, there is a sharp curve north where trains are limited to about 20 to 25 mph (32 to 40 km/h), and then another set of cross-overs before climbing a 2.5% incline towards the elevated Temple University station.